10 Great Boating Tips for Beginners

 Sun Ain't Fun

-Without a doubt, you are going to need protection from the sun.
+Without a doubt, you're going to need protection from the sun.
 This applies especially on the water because you're getting hit with UV from two directions at once.
 The most obvious rays are coming directly from the sun, but UV reflected from the water can cause a sunburn just as quickly.
-Your boat isn't as sensitive, but you can protect it with our boat cleaner wipes with UV protectant.

 Check the Weather